Anne Seymour (actress): Early life and education

-She died of heart failure at age 79 in Los Angeles and is interred in Westwood Village Memorial Park Cemetery.

 Career

 Stage

 Seymour's first professional activity as an entertainer came with the Jitney Players, for which she earned $15 weekly.

 She was in four Broadway productions.
 She played in At the Bottom and Puppet Show in 1930 and in The School for Scandal in 1931.
 Almost three decades later, she played Mrs. Sara Delano Roosevelt in Sunrise at Campobello.

 Radio

 Seymour debuted on radio in Cincinnati in 1932.
 According to the 06/25/1938 issue of WLS Radio's "Stand By" magazine, Seymour was living in the north side of Chicago.
 In the early 1940s, she played Prudence Dane, the leading female role in the "historic serial" A Woman of America and starred as Mary Marlin in The Story of Mary Marlin, both on NBC.
 She was also a member of the casts of Joyce Jordan, Girl Interne; Tom Bradley; Against the Storm; and King Arthur, Junior.